Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 What a skill actually is

 A Hermes skill is a Markdown file with YAML frontmatter stored in ~/.hermes/skills/.
-The frontmatter describes the skill (name, description, when to use it).
-The body contains instructions in natural language — what to do, what tools to use, what output to produce.
-There is no compiled code required to write a basic skill.
+The frontmatter describes the skill — name, description, when to use it.
+The body contains instructions in natural language.
+No compiled code required to write a basic skill.

 The skill file format